WoW-CMS/docs/src/blizzcms/developer/module.md

 ## How to create a basic module?

-To start this guide we will create a module with the name **"example"**, the main focus of this module will be to display a simple message.
+To start this guide we will create a module with the name `example`, the main focus of this module will be to display a simple message.
 To do this we will create the following structure:

 ```
 📂 example